-The scheme covers all printed music sold or distributed in the UK, except specifically excluded publications.
+The scheme covers all printed music sold or distributed in the UK, except specifically excluded publications which are listed here.
 Schools wishing to copy material on this list can only do so with the express permission of the publisher.

-Changes of key or simple changes of instrumentation, to make the musical work performable for the instrumental or vocal resources available.
+The purpose of the arrangement aspect of the SPML is to help teachers solve a problem with a work that is needed to be performed.
+Changes of key or simple changes of instrumentation, to make the musical work performable for the instrumental or vocal resources available is allowed.

-Arrangements that transform the nature of the work are not allowed.
+arrangements that fundamentally transform the nature of the work are not allowed.
+Individual permission with publishers should be sought if a greater creative expansion of the music is required.
+You can find out how to contact the publisher of the work you wish to arrange by contacting the Music Publishers Association (firstname.lastname@example.org).
 They may only be used by the licensee and not shared with teachers from other schools.
 Ownership of any Arrangement made under this Licence is automatically assigned to the owner of the Musical Work arranged.

 All Arrangements made under the Licence must be annotated with the title of the Musical Work, the name of the composer of the Musical Work, the name of the author of any associated lyrics, the name of the publisher (if known), the name of the arranger, and a note as follows: